tiprankstipranks

 Technology - Risk 1

-Disruption of our information technology systems and websites could adversely affect our financial results and our business reputation.
+Disruption of our information technology systems or e-commerce platforms could have a material and adverse impact on our financial results and brand equity.

 Production